UMassQIS/QNumericsSchool/curriculum.md

 **Andy Goldschmidt**: Postdoc at the University of Chicago, expert on optimal control algorithms for quantum technology.

 **Raye Kimmerer**: Former Master's student in MIT Julia lab.

+**Guus Avis**: Postdoc at University of Massachusetts Amherst, former PhD in the lab of Stephanie Wehner in Delft.
+Works on designing, optimizing and simulating quantum networks.